EXPRESSIVE ARTS THERAPIES

 SOUND BATH MEDITATIONS

-Sound baths are sonic meditations that are often experienced lying down on comfortable mats, incorporating a variety of instruments which are mostly resonant in nature including Himalayan metal singing bowls, crystal singing bowls, gongs, drums, rattles, monochords, hand pans and the human voice.
+Sound baths are sonic meditations that are often experienced lying down on comfortable mats, incorporating a variety of resonant drone instruments such as Himalayan metal singing bowls, crystal singing bowls, gongs, drums, rattles, monochords, hand pans and the human voice.
 One of the aspects of instruments found in sound baths is the musical drone – a continual sound – tonal or rhythmic – that, when properly employed with therapeutic intention, can stimulate the parasympathetic nervous system which in turn allows the body to Rest, Digest, and Recover, slowing down the heart rate and lowering blood pressure.
 A sound bath can, of course, include any instrument as long as the intention is steeped in mindful, deep listening.

 What is Deep Listening?